Chapter 10 : Thank You

 I let out a relieved sigh and followed them.
 Harry had kept his promise.
 He had kept his promise for now.
 I could only hope that Ginny would forget about it the whole thing and not question me or Harry again.
 Harry may have promised me, but if Ginny was suspicious, then it was only a matter of time before she brought up the subject again and there was only so long that I could lie to her for.

-The rest if the day passed pretty quickly, but of course potions class was at the end of the day, so I spent the rest of the day worrying about having to see Malfoy.
+The rest if the day passed in a bit of a blur.
+However potions class was at the end of the day, so I spent the entire day worrying about having to see Malfoy.
 I don’t know what I was nervous about.
 I mean of course he hadn’t wanted to kiss me and of course I didn’t want to kiss him.
 I mean we had both suffered head injuries.
-We were both concussed, it didn’t mean anything.
+We were both concussed.
+People did strange things when they were concussed.
+It really didn’t mean anything.

-As much as I convinced myself that I was fine and that it didn’t mean anything, I was still nervous.
+Althoug even with that thought in my mind, I couldn't help but be nervous.
 Walking to potions class seemed like I was heading for my doom.
 My legs felt heavy and the butterflies in my stomach were making it incredibly hard for me to breathe.
 More than once I thought about going back to the common room, but then running away hadn’t exactly been working for me lately and besides I didn’t want him to think that I was avoiding him.
 Not that he would think that I was avoiding him.
 I mean I’m sure that I hadn’t entered his head once.
-I mean why would I?
+I mean why would it?
+Why would he even have been thinking of me at all?
 He hates me.
 Pure and simple.
 There is no way that he would have been worrying about seeing me.

-But then what should I do when I saw him.
+But that didn't help me to know what should I do when I saw him.
 Act like we usually did and ignore each other, or acknowledge the fact that he had saved me yesterday, but then that would mean acknowledging the fact that we had nearly kissed and I really didn’t want to bring it up.
 Right, if he spoke to me, then I would speak to him, but if he ignored me then we would just go back to how things normally were.
 Sorted.

 With my new resolution in mind, I had been hoping that I would be in the class before him, so that it would be up to him if he said hello to me.
 But when I stepped through the door, I stopped dead, upon seeing a blonde head sitting at our table.
 Ok so now what did I do?
 Try and be calm I told myself.
 Just be calm and go and sit down.
 It was not a big deal.